VictoriaChoy/victoriachoy.github.io/professional.md

 - Professional Development of Cambridge Assessment International Education, Primary English (In Progress)

+- Certificate of Attendance, Introduction to Montessori Method of Education

+- Certificate of Attendance, Reggio Emilia Approach for Preschools

 ---

 I would complete the courses for IB educator certificate in August.
 After that, I would continue the MEd. courses in September, focusing on IB leadership and IB advanced learning and teaching.
 After I acquire the degree in 2025, I would go on to study PGDE program in Hong Kong because my mother has settled down in the region.
 I would try to find a teaching position in one of the many world-renowned IB schools there, and continue professional learning for IB leadership.
 Here is the first course grading of the MEd.